pbakota/invoicer/README.md

 - Developed with the latest .NET 8 framework
 - Multi platform support (Linux, Windows and macOS)
-- Multi database support (Postgres and Sqlite3)
+- Multi database support (PostgreSQL and Sqlite3)
 - Deploy as desktop application or SaaS
 - The desktop application is completely working offline and uses SQLite3 database backend
-- The server version uses Postgres 16
+- The server version uses PostgreSQL 16
 - Multilanguage support.
 Currently, translation to Serbian language.
 The language is based on browser language settings and forced to be Serbian in the case of desktop application.
 - From desktop application is possible to make backup/restore the offline database.
 - Multi user support with multiple roles ("admin" and "user" currently)